awsdocs/amazon-rds-user-guide/doc_source/custom-setup-orcl.md

 #### Step 3: Create your RDS Custom instance profile<a name="custom-setup-orcl.iam.create-profile"></a>

+An instance profile is a container that includes a single IAM role\.
+RDS Custom uses the instance profile to pass the role to the instance\.

+If you use the CLI to create a role, you create the role and instance profile as separate actions, with potentially different names\.
 Create your IAM instance profile as follows, naming it using the format `AWSRDSCustomInstanceProfile-region`\.
 The following example assumes that you have set the environment variable `$REGION` to the AWS Region in which you want to create your DB instance\.

 ```
 aws iam create-instance-profile \